rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 By contrast,
 <strong>Docker's containers</strong> take a more lightweight approach.
+Docker sees its job as not to provide a complete machine but just to cleanly separate applications that need the same oerating system.

+## Docker for Mac

 The <strong>Docker for Mac</strong> installer is downloaded from
 <a target="_blank" href="https://www.docker.com/products/docker#/mac">